IncognitoTGT/lightspeed-api/Notes.md

 ### 6/5/23 - Day 2

 So I can't examine the extension since it takes forever, and since im typing in a codespace :skull:.
 But,  I can examine the source code yay.
 Apperently, the p7* url for the user policy has backups, hence why it still worked even though I blocked it.
 Looking through the minified source code (AAAAAAAAAAAAAAAAAAAAAAAH), I see even more urls.
 It will be below.
 I'll probably need some trial and error to find the urls to spoof.
 There are some weird urls for things such as I-ready, wonder what they're for :thinking:
+I'm guessing the URL's ending in execute-api.us-west-2.amazonaws.com are the api urls, so might look into that.

 #### The urls